Seasonal Affective Disorder

 Natural remedies that might elevate your mood:

-- Engage in pleasurable activities everyday.
+- Engaging in pleasurable activities everyday in the winter

-- Stay connected with social supports.
+- Staying connected with social supports